-Canteen: Parents may send a packed lunch for their child or order food from our catering service or the school canteen.
+Canteen and catering service: Parents may send a packed lunch for their child or order food from our catering service or the school canteen.
 Catered or canteen order forms are sent home in advance each month and orders are prepaid and delivered to the homeroom, with the exception of our grades 3-6 students, who are allowed to purchase their own canteen lunches.
 Receipts are issued for ordered lunches at the end of each month.
 A faculty member supervises lunch, which is eaten in the classrooms.
 Chewing gum and carbonated drinks are not allowed on campus during the school day.
-All enquiries about the canteen should be dealt with directly with personnel of the canteen.
-Please note that, emergency last minute orders will be made by directly calling the canteen personnel for students who have forgotten their lunch at home, but monthly orders for cooked meals need to be planned ahead.
+All enquiries about the canteen should be dealt with directly with personnel of the canteen personnel for students who have forgotten their lunch at home, but monthly orders for cooked meals need to be planned ahead.
+'Mamalakis' catering service lunch orders are paid directly through the bank account provided by the school.
+All orders are placed through the forms sent home in advance each month.
+In order to make certain that students will be served their home-prepared lunches hot, students in grades 1-3 will have their lunches microwaved.
+It is recommended that students in grades 4-6 bring their home-cooked meals in a food thermos.